 On to MayDay itself.
-Against Leftist notions that we can only be provoked into action by 'police brutality', it should be noted that the police tactics early in the day was so softly-softly as to earn them a ticking-off in the media!
-The laws already exist (as if they needed them!) to have prevented us meeting in Parliament Square.

-in case you've never noticed, a superior force.
+Against Leftist notions that we can only be provoked into action by 'police brutality', it should be noted that the police tactics early in the day was so softly-softly as ing is probably down to their tonic.
+After all, for a time they felt like part of a natural trajectory for us.
+For too long we'd been stuck in siege mentality.
+Whether occupying road protest camps or squatted social centres we were locked in a defensive war against the State-who are, in case you've never noticed, a superior force.
 They knew (pretty much) what we were up to, and had developed their rehearsed methods for dealing with it.
 Their main tactic was normally to wait until all the lightweights had pissed off and the rest of us had gone mad then just stroll in, and let's face it mostly it worked pretty well.
 (Especially the going mad part.)